 Rockridge is what many consider the ideal Oakland neighborhood.
 This neighborhood has an exemplary public transportation system combined with a very pedestrian-friendly layout, making commuting easy and local exploration fun and relaxing.
 BART and bus lines vein through the community and several freeways feed you to the Caldecott Tunnel, Bay Bridge, East I-580 and South I-880.

 Daly City is located at the northernmost edge of San Mateo County adjacent to San Francisco.
 One of Daly City's greatest assets is its affordably priced and conveniently located quality housing.
 Many homes have spectacular views of the Pacific Ocean.
-Daly City is approximately eight miles south of downtown San Francisco and is easily accessible by freeway or BART and is also served by the San Mateo and San Francisco transit systems.
+Approximately eight miles south of downtown San Francisco, Daly City is easily accessible by freeway or BART and is also served by the San Mateo and San Francisco transit systems.

 Colma is where lots of students live while attending nearby colleges.
 Because of the high percentage of people living in Colma are enrolled in college, Colma has a number of services, amenities and opportunities geared towards the needs and activities of students.
 Easy, convenient access to BART & MUNI.